mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 Your goal is to make this quick and easy for you to do.
 Do this by:

-* creating an "Is this <object|rule> still in use?" ticket
-* putting it in a specific group's queue
+* creating an "Is this <object|rule> still in use?" ticket in that group's queue
 * annotating comments of the objects with the ticket number on (say) the firewall
 * (letting it sit)
 * "...
 I have a ticket and nobody responded..." or whatever